How to Use AI to Land Public Speaking Gigs

 Using AI to Position Yourself Clearly as a Public Speaker

-Positioning is not about what you say in a long bio or list of achievements.
-It is what organisers immediately remember about you after scanning your materials for thirty seconds.
-Clarity, relevance, and specificity determine whether you are perceived as the right fit.
-AI can help refine messaging, reduce cognitive friction, and highlight unique value, but human judgment remains critical to ensure authenticity.
+Positioning is not your long bio or your list of achievements.
+It is what an organiser remembers after scanning your materials for thirty seconds.
+Clarity, relevance, and specificity decide whether you read as the right fit.
+AI can refine the wording and cut the friction, but your judgement keeps it authentic and true to you.

 Refining Your Public Speaker Positioning Statement with AI